 To choose the right one, keep this in mind about filters: they only happen at ONE point in time.
 In contrast, goals can be activated at any time.

-In the example above, let’s say that someone buys product A after receiving only two of the five emails.
+In the example above, let’s say that contacts buy product A after receiving only two of the five emails.
 If you use a condition filter, they will not be sent down the “purchased” path until they reach that filter.
-If the filter was placed after the fifth email, they would wait and receive the final three emails, and only then be moved onto the “purchased” path.
+If the filter was placed after the fifth email, they would wait and receive the final three emails and only then be moved onto the “purchased” path.

-However, if you use a goal in this scenario, whenever a contact purchases product A they will be immediately moved onto the “purchased” path.
+However, if you use a goal in this scenario, whenever contacts purchase product A they will be immediately moved onto the “purchased” path.
 Goals are almost always a better option because of their flexibility, not to mention the additional performance reporting that they offer.

 The main factor to keep in mind is that condition filters are time-bound, which means they’ll only sort each contact once, at a fixed point on the map.
-But if you want contacts to change paths whenever they take a specific action, then use a goal.
+If you want contacts to change paths whenever they take a specific action, then use a goal.

 10. Think About When to Use “Re-Drops”